 Meniere’s disease is a rather rare vestibular condition, but it is also one of the most debilitating vertigo diseases.
 If you or a loved one is battling with this condition, you need to learn everything that you can in order to combat it naturally.
 Today, we are going to take a closer look at the individual symptoms of Meniere’s disease.
 Then we will consider a natural therapy that has been able to help hundreds of Meniere’s patients in case studies to find long-term relief from the symptoms, especially the severe and debilitating vertigo.

-Meniere’s is characterized by four primary symptoms.
+Meniere’s brings four primary symptoms.
 Here are the main things that help a doctor to make the proper diagnosis:

-- Tinnitus – Another symptom that progresses along with the disease is tinnitus.
+Another symptom that progresses along with the disease is tinnitus.
 This is a ringing, buzzing, or rushing sound in the ear.
-If you have ever been exposed to loud sounds for several hours, you probably experienced a mild form of tinnitus afterward.
+If you expose yourself to loud sounds for several hours, you can experience a mild form of tinnitus afterward.
 However, the tinnitus associated with Meniere’s is more severe and affects hearing significantly.

-- Vertigo – This is one of the symptoms that is severe from the very beginning of the disease and is often what sends a person to the doctor in the first place.
+This is one of the symptoms that is severe from the very beginning of the disease and is often what sends a person to the doctor in the first place.
 It is a false sensation of movement that can cause nausea and vomiting and may also lead to falls and injuries.
-While most cases of vertigo are brief (seconds to minutes), vertigo associated with Meniere’s is great in both severity and duration.
+While most cases of vertigo are brief (seconds to minutes), vertigo due to Meniere’s is great in both severity and duration.
 Most bouts last a minimum of 20 minutes and can extend up to 24 hours.

 An upper cervical chiropractor realized that the position of the atlas could lead to problems with the eustachian tubes if it becomes misaligned.
 Since these tubes carry excess fluid away from the ears, the resulting problems could cause excess fluid in the ears and eventually the symptoms of Meniere’s disease.
 What did his case studies reveal?

-Could you find similar benefits by having an atlas misalignment corrected by an upper cervical chiropractor?
-The key factor for the patients in these studies is that they were all suffering from such a misalignment and had it gently corrected, so let’s discuss this natural form of care even further.
+Could you find similar benefits by the correction of atlas misalignment by an upper cervical chiropractor?
+The key factor for the patients in these studies is that they were all suffering from such misalignment and had it gently corrected, so let’s discuss this natural form of care even further.

 Upper cervical specific chiropractic involves precise measurements of the top two bones in the neck.
-These bones affect everything from central nervous system function to ear function if they are not positioned properly.
+These bones affect everything from central nervous system function to ear function if they are out of proper position.
 As a result, a subluxation can cause vertigo and the other symptoms of Meniere’s disease.
 How are these misalignments corrected?